Definitions

 - A valid current year MCAP ELP score

-- For an English learner in their first year of identification as an EL, a valid current year MCAP ELP score that meets proficiency (a score of 4.5 or higher).
+- For a multilingual learner in their first year of identification as an ML, a valid current year MCAP ELP score that meets proficiency (a score of 4.5 or higher).

 Progress in Achieving English Language Proficiency Table: Measures